Sapienza-University-Rome/ADM/EVALUATION.md

 The piece homework you should review will be communicated through email.
 Once you have completed your review, you will submit it through a form (submit each repository review in a different form) where you will be asked to tell us the group score for each section and explain your choices.

-Since how you do the Peer evaluation __will be part__ of your final grade, here are some examples of good reviews:
+Since the way how you do the Peer evaluation __will be part__ of your final grade, here are some examples of good reviews:

 __Positive__